d11n/uri-query/README.md

 # URI Query
 #### Parse and manipulate URI queries according to different strategies

 The URI specification RFC3986 defines very few rules on how URI queries are to be parsed.
-It merely states that URI queries are "non-hierarchical data" (in contrast to paths) and that `"key=value"` pairs are "often used".
-This module supports using or defining URI query parsing strategies that support your framework of choice, personal preferences, legacy requirements, etc.
+It merely states that URI queries are "non-hierarchical data" (in contrast to URI paths) and that `"key=value"` pairs are "often used".
+This module supports using pre-defined or defining your own URI query parsing strategies that support your framework of choice, personal preferences, legacy requirements, etc.

 The default strategy notably supports:
 <table><tbody>